AlienMajik/pwnagotchi_plugins/README.md

 - **How It Works:** Resets traffic shaping, monitor mode, and releases locks.
 - **What's Better:** Leaves your device stable post-use, unlike earlier versions with minimal cleanup.

+### 14. Adaptive Stealth Levels
+- **What's New:** Dynamically adjusts stealth based on environment.
+- **How It Works:** Levels 1-3: Aggressive (high TX/deauth in quiet areas) to passive (low TX/deauth in crowds), adapting MAC intervals, TX power, channel hops, and deauth throttle based on AP count.
+- **What's Better:** Balances handshake farming with evasion, making operations smarter and less detectable.

+### 15. SSID Whitelisting and Deauth Throttling
+- **What's New:** Avoids targeting trusted networks and controls deauth rate.
+- **How It Works:** Filters whitelisted SSIDs from deauth targets; throttles deauth (20-80% based on stealth) if packet injection supported (e.g., via Nexmon).
+- **What's Better:** Prevents accidental disruption of home/office networks while reducing WIPS triggers from excessive deauths.

+### 16. Nexmon Integration for Raspberry Pi 5
+- **What's New:** Automatic detection and enablement for Broadcom chipsets.
+- **How It Works:** Checks for Nexmon patches; enables monitor mode, packet injection (where supported), and 5GHz channels on compatible hardware like Pi 5's bcm43455c0.
+- **What's Better:** Overcomes native limitations on Pi 5 for full evasion features, with fallback to passive mode if unpatched.
+-
 ## Legacy Improvements Retained and Enhanced

 - **Initial MAC Randomization:** Randomizes the MAC address on load for immediate privacy.
-- **Monitor Mode Handling:** Temporarily switches to managed mode for MAC changes, then back to monitor mode.
+- **Monitor Mode Handling:** Temporarily switches to managed mode for MAC changes, then back to monitor mode; enhanced with interface recreation for stability.
-- **Time-Dependent Randomization:** Dynamically calculates MAC change schedules for unpredictability.
+- **Time-Dependent Randomization:** Dynamically calculates MAC change schedules for unpredictability, now adaptive to stealth level.

 ## Other Features